TickerSparkInvestor Intelligence

 Company Overview

-Sterling Infrastructure, Inc., formerly Sterling Construction Company, was founded in 1955 and is headquartered in The Woodlands, Texas.
-The company trades on Nasdaq under STRL and operates across the U.S. through three segments: E-Infrastructure Solutions, Transportation Solutions, and Building Solutions.
-It had 4,400 employees and fiscal year 2025 revenue of $2.49B.
+Sterling Infrastructure, Inc. (STRL), formerly Sterling Construction Company, is a U.S. infrastructure services company headquartered in The Woodlands, Texas.
+It operates across three segments: E-Infrastructure Solutions, Transportation Solutions, and Building Solutions.
+The company had 4,400 employees and generated $2.49B of 2025 revenue.

 Business Segment Deep Dive